On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov

 Unless otherwise indicated, we follow the conventions of \cite{seidel-book} and \cite{seidel-cat-dynamics} when discussing $A_\infty$ categories.
-One exception is that all $A_\infty$ categories in this paper are assumed to be \emph{strictly} unital.
 We will work mostly with $\Z/2$-graded or $\Z$-graded $A_\infty$ categories, which are always assumed to be defined over a field $k$.
 However, the categorical reasoning in this paper applies with purely superficial changes to the setting of $\Z/n$-graded $A_\infty$ categories for any $n \in \N_+$ (the case $n=1$ corresponds to an ungraded $A_\infty$ category).

 Given $A_\infty$ categories $\mc{C}_1$ and $\mc{C}_2$, an $(\mc{C}_1, \mc{C}_2)$-bimodule is an $A_\infty$ functor $\mc{C}_1^{\op{op}} \tms \mc{C}_2 \to \op{Ch} k$, where $\op{Ch} k$ is the dg category of chain complexes of $k$-vector spaces.
 Note that $(\mc{C}_1, \mc{C}_2)$-bimodules form a dg category, which is denoted by $(\mc{C}_1, \mc{C}_2)-\op{mod}$.
 As usual, two such bimodules are said to be quasi-isomorphic if they are isomorphic in the homotopy category $H^0((\mc{C}_1, \mc{C}_2)-\op{mod})$.
 Let $\Delta_{\mc{C}}$ be the diagonal bimodule over an $A_\infty$ category $\mc{C}$.
 A right (resp.\ left) module over $\mc{C}$ is a $(k \tms \mc{C})$-bimodule (resp. a $(\mc{C} \tms k)$-bimodule).
 The right (resp.\ left) modules over $\mc{C}$ form a dg category $\op{Mod} \mc{C}$ (resp.\ $\op{Mod} \mc{C}^{\op{op}}$).